 M.03.01.04.01 / M.169

 The mountain remained white last year until the middle of the Moon of Love; this year, it is green before the end of the Moon of Avalanches.
-I have never seen so precocious a spring.
+I have never seen so precocious a Spring.
 Most of the avalanches fell during our sleep.
-Flowers abound in the meadow, at the margin of the forest, and I suspect that shoots are beginning to push up before my old burrow; at least there has been no more snow on the edge of the precipice for several days now. – I will return there shortly.
+Flowers abound in the meadow, at the margin of the forest, and I imagine that shoots are beginning to push up before my old Burrow; at least there has been no more Snow on the edge of the precipice for several days now. – I will return there shortly.
 The flowers up above have more aroma than those here.

 M.03.01.04.02 / M.170